 The Best Recording Equipment for Acoustic Guitar and Vocals

 The best microphone for recording vocals and acoustic guitar is a large diaphragm condenser microphone with cardioid pickup pattern.
 This type of microphone will be able to capture the nuance of your live performance.
 To record the guitar and vocals on your computer you will also need an audio interface.
 There are 2 key features the audio interface will require: an XLR Mic input with built-in preamp, and phantom power*.
 So make sure any interface you choose has both of these.
 Good examples of entry level interfaces include the Focusrite Scarlett Solo or the Presonus iTwo Audio Interface.

 You will also need an XLR microphone cable and a good pair of closed-back studio headphones so that you can monitor your performance.
 Finally, to position the mic correctly, you will need a microphone stand with boom arm for easy adjustment.

-If you are buying both the microphone and interface from scratch, then consider buying an all-in-one studio package which comes with the interface, microphone, XLR cable and headphones plus recording software all in one box.
+If you are buying both the microphone and interface from scratch, then consider buying an all-in-one studio package (like the one pictured above) which comes with the interface, microphone, XLR cable and headphones plus recording software all in one box.
 This is a cost effective way of getting together all the recording equipment you will need.
 In fact these packs have been designed for recording and acoustic singer songwriter.
 Both the interfaces mentioned above are available in studio packs.

 Option 1 summary of equipment required: Large diaphragm condenser mic; audio interface; XLR microphone cable; studio headphones; microphone stand